Karim Jallow: Seasons in Germany with Bayern, Ludwigsburg, Braunschweig and Ulm (2015–2025)

-Virtus Bologna (2025–present)
+Virtus Bologna (2025–2026)

 On July 14, 2025, Jallow signed a two-years deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague, making his debut in the top-tier European league.

+Derthona Basket (2026–present)

+On July 8, 2026, Jallow signed with the fellow Italian club, Derthona Basket of the Lega Basket Serie A (LBA).